soma-smart/framefox/docs/framefox/src/content/docs/introduction.md

 ### Understanding SOLID

-**S - Single Responsibility Principle**: Each class should have only one reason to change.
+**S - Single Responsibility Principle**: Each class should have only one purpose.
 **O - Open/Closed Principle**: Software entities should be open for extension but closed for modification.
 **L - Liskov Substitution Principle**: Objects should be replaceable with instances of their subtypes.
 **I - Interface Segregation Principle**: Many client-specific interfaces are better than one general-purpose interface.